Bazalbuilder/Aegis/CONTRIBUTING.md

 # Aegis Contribution Guide
-Thanks for considering contributing Aegis!
+Thanks for contributing to Aegis!
 This document will help you get started with contributing to the Aegis project.

 ## Bug Reports
 Any bugs (or things that look like bugs) should be reported to the [GitHub Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues).